statiagov/gesmew/guides/content/developer/deployment/ansible-ubuntu.md

     ansible-playbook ruby-webapp.yml -t deploy,postgresql,nginx

-The `-t` option tells Ansible that we want to run only the tasks tagged with those tags, in that order.
+The `-t` option tells Ansible that we want to run only the tasks tagged with those tags, in that inspection.

 ### Deploy tasks